-Food groups and serving size
+Food groups and serving sizes for adults

 Key points about food groups and serving size

-• Eating well helps you maintain a healthy body weight and prevent health conditions such as diabetes, high cholesterol, high blood pressure or heart disease.
+- Eating well helps you maintain a healthy body weight and prevent health conditions such as diabetes, high cholesterol, high blood pressure or heart disease.
 It's also key to good mental wellbeing.

-• The 4 main food groups are vegetables and fruits, grain foods, milk and milk products, and proteins.
+- The 4 main food groups are vegetables and fruits, grain foods, milk and milk products, and proteins.

-• Eating the recommended number of serving sizes of each food group each day is the best way to get all the nutrients you need.
+- Eating the recommended number of serving sizes of each food group each day is the best way to get all the nutrients you need.

-• Plan your meals and snacks ahead of time so you don’t end up buying food that might not be a healthy option.
+- Plan your meals and snacks ahead of time so you don’t end up buying food that might not be a healthy option.

-• This is a general page on food groups and serving size.
+- This is a general page on food groups and serving size.
 We also have a page on food groups and serving size for children.

 What you eat and the way you cook your food can affect your overall health and wellbeing.
-Unhealthy food choices, not enough physical activity and obesity can increase the risk of health conditions such as diabetes, high cholesterol, high blood pressure, heart disease and a range of cancers
+Unhealthy food choices, not enough physical activity and obesity can increase the risk of health conditions such as diabetes, high cholesterol, high blood pressure, heart disease and a range of cancers.

 Plan your meals and snacks (if you need these) ahead of time so you don’t end up having to buy food when you’re out that's not a healthy option.
 Once you’ve planned meals for one week you can make slight changes for the following weeks to make sure you have variety.